eTech-Source/commerce-karma-components/README.md

 ## Examples

 Go to the `index.html` file for a basic example.
+Also check `styles.css` for example styling.

 ## Installation